Apply Now arrow

 Traditional Commercial Mortgages

-Traditional commercial mortgages are loans offered by banks and other financial institutions to buy commercial real estate.
-These loans can be either fixed-rate or adjustable-rate.
+Traditional commercial mortgages from banks and other lenders are used to buy commercial real estate.
+Commercial mortgage rates can be either fixed-rate or adjustable-rate.

 SBA Loans